havarddj/typst-preview.el/README.md

 # Todos:
 If you want to get involved, feel free to fork this repository and look into one of the following:

--   [ ] Prevent typst-preview from opening new preview when opening ancillary files
 -   [ ] Implement better error handling
--   [ ] Get rid of annoying 'No active typst-preview'-message
+-   [ ] Get rid of annoying 'No active typst-preview'-message (find better solution)
 -   [ ] Add example using :vc in use-package
 -   [ ] Add outline functionality (NB: this might come for free from tinymist?)
 -   [ ] Ensure that slides work properly